Calculating the angle between jet axes: Introduction

 Given this identification between angles and transverse momenta, it should come as no surprise that all three angles between the jet axes considered here involve some form of transverse momentum resummation~\cite{Collins:1984kg,Ji:2004wu,Becher:2010tm,Collins:2011zzd,GarciaEchevarria:2011rb,Chiu:2012ir}.
 As such, it provides another window into the physics of transverse momentum dependent fragmentation functions and parton distribution functions, focusing on the bulk distribution of transverse momentum within jets relative to energetic collections of particles within the jet, not the energy spectrum of the underlying individual particles, similar to refs.~\cite{Moult:2018jzp,Gutierrez-Reyes:2018qez,Gao:2019ojf,Cal:2019hjc,Gutierrez-Reyes:2019vbx,Larkoski:2019fsm,Bao:2019usu,Larkoski:2019urm}.

 We derive the factorization in the small-$\theta$ limit within Soft Collinear Effective Theory (SCET)~\cite{Bauer:2000ew, Bauer:2000yr, Bauer:2001ct, Bauer:2001yt,Beneke:2002ph} and carry out the resummation at next-to-leading logarithmic (NLL or NLL$'$\footnote{For NLL$'$, we simply mean the inclusion of the full matrix element of each function truncated at $O(\alpha_s)$ convolved with resummation kernel, including NGLs in the kernel when their exact structure is known.
 In ref.~\cite{Balsiger:2019tne}, a distinct definition of NLL$'$ was adopted, where one includes all matrix elements at the order where the logarithms generating the resummation first appear.
 For NGLs, this requires an $O(\alpha_s^2)$ contribution (see ref.~\cite{Becher:2016omr}), which is beyond our definition of NLL$'$.
-For further developments in the theory for NGLs, see ref.~\cite{Banfi:2002hw,Weigert:2003mm,Hagiwara:2015bia,Caron-Huot:2015bja,Larkoski:2015zka,Becher:2016mmh,Larkoski:2016zzc}}.) accuracy, including the contribution of non-global logarithms~\cite{Dasgupta:2001sh} in the leading-color approximation.
+For further developments in the theory for NGLs, see refs.~\cite{Banfi:2002hw,Weigert:2003mm,Hagiwara:2015bia,Caron-Huot:2015bja,Larkoski:2015zka,Becher:2016mmh,Larkoski:2016zzc}}.) accuracy, including the contribution of non-global logarithms~\cite{Dasgupta:2001sh} in the leading-color approximation.
 In order to derive the factorization structure for the angle between the standard and groomed jet axis $\theta_{\rm ST,GR}$, we need to simultaneously consider the soft drop groomed jet radius $R_g$~\cite{Larkoski:2014wba,Kang:2019prh}.
 We perform the joint resummation of logarithms of the transverse momentum and the soft drop groomed jet radius $R_g$, and afterwards integrate over $R_g$.
+While for the other observables we achieve NLL$'$ with the resummation of the non-global logs, the factorization for the angle $\theta_{\rm ST,GR}$ is considerably more complicated, limiting our accuracy to NLL in the global logarithms.